jerrylee17/workshop-series/searching/README.md

 # Searching Workshop

-This Jupyter Noteobook file will go over some searching functions, and how they work.
+This Jupyter Notebook file will go over some searching functions, and how they work.
 It will also briefly discuss binary search trees and singly-linked tricks.

 ## To run on your browser: